lm-sys/FastChat/README.md

 ```
 For Anthropic models, specify `"api_type": "anthropic_message"` with your Anthropic key.
 Similarly, for gemini model, specify `"api_type": "gemini"`.
 More details can be found in [api_provider.py](https://github.com/lm-sys/FastChat/blob/main/fastchat/serve/api_provider.py).

-If you want to serve your own model using local gpus, following the instructions in [Serving with Web GUI](#serving-with-web-gui).
+To serve your own model using local gpus, follow the instructions in [Serving with Web GUI](#serving-with-web-gui).

 To launch a gradio web server, run `gradio_web_server_multi.py`.
 ```